snehasreescse2004-hash/Unlox-Minor-project---2/README.md

 # 💳 SpendDNA – Your Transaction Story, Decoded

-> Transforming raw bank transactions into meaningful financial insights using Python and Data Analysis.

-## 🌟 About the Project
+## 📌 Project Overview

-Managing personal finances becomes easier when transaction data is transformed into useful insights. **SpendDNA** is a data analysis project that decodes transaction history to uncover spending patterns, detect unusual transactions, identify financial habits, and generate a comprehensive spending report.

-This project was developed as part of my Data Science learning journey at **Unlox Academy**, showcasing practical applications of Python, Pandas, and NumPy in financial data analysis.
+SpendDNA is a Data Science minor project developed as part of the Unlox Academy program.
+The project analyzes bank transaction data to identify spending habits, categorize expenses, detect unusual transactions, and generate meaningful financial insights.

+The project demonstrates how Python and data analysis techniques can be used to understand personal financial behavior from transaction records.

 ---

-## 🎯 Project Objectives
+## 🎯 Project Objective

-* Clean and preprocess transaction data
+* Analyze transaction history.
-* Extract vendor information
+* Extract and clean vendor names.
-* Categorize transactions automatically
+* Categorize transactions into spending categories.
-* Analyze monthly spending trends
+* Calculate monthly spending trends.
-* Perform time-of-day spending analysis
+* Analyze spending based on time of day.
-* Detect anomalous transactions using Z-Score
+* Detect abnormal (anomalous) transactions.
-* Identify spending archetypes
+* Identify spending archetypes.
-* Generate a complete SpendDNA report
+* Generate a final financial summary report.

 ---

-## 🚀 Features

-✅ Transaction Parsing

-✅ Vendor Extraction

-✅ Category Tagging

-✅ Spending Overview

-✅ Monthly Trend Analysis

-✅ Time-of-Day Analysis

-✅ Anomaly Detection

-✅ Spending Archetype Detection

----

-## 🛠️ Tech Stack
+## 🛠️ Technologies Used

 * Python
 * Pandas